UCSF-DSCOLAB/cyclone/Cyclone/README.md

 The 3 actions I use most often:
 - Build a source version of the package with `More > Build Source Package`
 - Install from the source version ^^ will build with the `Install and Restart`
-- The `Check` button performs lots of tests and is probably what I've relied on most.
+- Run Checks: The `Check` button performs lots of tests and is probably what I've relied on most of anything.

 To view the documentation yourself, Build, then install, then `?<target_docs>`